Frequently asked questions.

 We report an FDR on the MS1 feature detection.
 Thanks to our machine learning processes, our workflow reports a measure of “confidence” that a feature is actually a real MS1 feature.
 Typical feature detection techniques do not provide a measure of accuracy of detection and matching.

-+ What results files will Mass Dynamics create for me?
+What results files will MD+ Discovery create for me?

-When Mass Dynamics has finished processing your files, you will be notifed.
+When Mass Dynamics has finished processing your files, you will be notified.
 Once you log in, you will be given access to your results files that you can download.
 This includes:

 Sharing and Data Storage